showaykerker/tensorboard2matplot/README.md

 # tensorboard2matplot
-Tools to convert tensorboard to matplot with shaded area for variance or min-max between different events
+Python tool to convert multiple tensorflow events to matplot with shaded area as a representation of variance between different events in the same group.

+The script searches tensorflow event files recursively under given path, combines them into pandas DataFrame, does calculations and plots the data into matplot.

 ## Requirement
 * python3